NATIONAL CANDY DAY

 - 1847 – Invention of the candy press making it possible to produce multiple shapes and sizes of candy at one time.

-- 1851 – Confectioners began using a revolving steam pan to assist in boiling sugar.
+- 1851 – Confectioners begin using a revolving steam pan to assist in boiling sugar.

 The two top-selling candies in America have been:

 - M & M’S — M&M’s are milk chocolate drops with a colorful candy coating on the outside.
-The candies were first manufactured in 1941 and were given to American soldiers serving in the Second World War.
-M&M’s are produced by Mars Inc.
+Forrest Mars, Sr. and William Murrie developed M&M’s following the Spanish Civil War.
+They dubbed the new candy with the initials of their surnames.
+The candies debuted in 1941 and were given to American soldiers serving in the Second World War.

 - Reese’s Peanut Butter Cups — Reese’s Peanut Butter Cups are round chocolate disks that are filled with a sweet, creamy peanut butter filling.
-The cups were first manufactured in 1928 by the Hershey’s company.
+Hershey’s company first manufactured the iconic cups in 1928.